-If you want to completely remove the chance of a contact lens infection, you should consider Laser Eye Surgery.
+If you want to completely remove the chance of a contact lens infection, you should consider Laser Eye Surgery (click here to find out more).
 This permanently improves your eyesight and means you won’t have to struggle with a contact lens maintenance regime again.

-Here are the main benefits of Laser Eye Surgery:
+Here are the main benefits of laser eye treatment: